wiktor-k/hasher-test/README.md

 A demo of creating OpenPGP v4 signatures which contain the signed data's digest.

-To implement that a state of the digest is captured and restored twice: once to recover the original file's digest, twice for appending OpenPGP data for signing purposes.
+To implement that a state of the digest is captured and restored twice:

+1. to recover the original file's digest
+2. for appending OpenPGP data for signing purposes.

+Note that due to format differences this will *not* work with v6 signatures.

 ## Running